Skip to content

 Images from Health Science Fieldwork

 Normally, students would have to spend 7-10 days in rural villages, overnight staying at the villagers’ homes to understand the community’s folkways and complicated context of people’s illnesses.
-But due to COVID-19 last year, the ‘new normal’ practice has been implemented, while we must fulfil the original course’s objectives and learning outcomes.
+But due to COVID-19 last year, the ‘new normal’ practice has been implemented, while we must fulfill the original course’s objectives and learning outcomes.

 In 2020, a group of mixed 56-58 students from different schools was arranged in 12 clusters within 12 villages under the supervision of 5-6 academic staff members.
 The program orientation and meetings were provided online via the website, ZOOM meetings, and Google Classroom Platform which was offered manually for students, video clips, documents, and various information manuals.
 All academic activities in university and villages were designed to guard against the spread of COVID-19: social distancing, facial mask wearing, hand washing, early detection of signs and symptoms, telemedicine communication, and staying away from the villages.
 This new normal practice could encourage students to achieve learning community health amid the spread of the coronavirus pandemic all over the world.